Gkcloud5/Better-future/Learning/Network/01-Fundamentals/03/03-Subnetting.md

 ### 2. Why is subnetting necessary?

 * As the previous example illustrates, the way IP addresses are constructed makes it relatively simple for internet routers to find the right network to route data into.
+* However, in a class A network, there could be millions of connected devices, and it could take some time for the data to find the right device.
+	* This is why subnetting comes in handy: subnetting narrows down the IP address to usage within a range of devices.

+### 3. What is a subnet mask?

 *